Friday, November 15, 2024

 via: Persuasion Read more:

 [ed.
-Naturally, many of the people that rage against government overlook the fact that it is simply implementing the various laws and regulations that politicians pass and judges require.
-Bureaucrats have some discretion in interpreting those directives but aren't just making stuff up on their own (unless they're political appointees who come in with an agenda).
+Many people who rage against the government overlook the fact that it is simply implementing the various laws and regulations that politicians pass and legal rulings mandate.
+True, there's some discretion in interpreting those laws and rulings (mainly based on expertise) but bureaucrats aren't just making stuff up on their own (unless they're political appointees who come in with an agenda).
 Want better government?
 Elect better representatives.
+But don't blame folks for doing the best they can with what they're given, or because you don't like some program or other.
 Here's a good example of this kind of blame shifting.]